sumitMac/React_learning/FrontEnd_Master/JSX_Method/Readme.md

 # vite

 # State
-its define the state of component
+its define the state of component.

 # Hooks
 The hooks are pass to react and react give them back to you.